enoten/nvidia-triton-on-sagemaker/README.md

 </a>

 <h3>About this repo</h3>
-This repo contains example of deploying ResNet50 (PyTorch) model for Inference on AWS Sagemaker's Endpoint using Nvidia Triton Inference Server
+This repo contains example of deploying ResNet50 (PyTorch *.pt file) model for Inference on AWS Sagemaker's Endpoint using Nvidia Triton Inference Server

+<h3>Pt model</h3>
+The way to create PyTorch model is explain in the <a href="https://github.com/aws/amazon-sagemaker-examples/blob/main/sagemaker-triton/resnet50/triton_resnet50.ipynb">post</a>.
+Tom generate *.pt model please use <a href="https://github.com/aws/amazon-sagemaker-examples/blob/main/sagemaker-triton/resnet50/workspace/pt_exporter.py">script</a> from <a href="https://github.com/aws/amazon-sagemaker-examples/tree/main/sagemaker-triton/resnet50/workspace"> this repo</a>